 During the second phase, things start to get serious: the ‘banderilleros’ are brought in.
 These are the people that try to stick what I can only describe as a huge darts between the bull’s neck and shoulder to weaken it further.
 Blood starts to appear and I am starting to get more and more uncomfortable, realizing that I am watching an animal slowly getting killed…Each stage lasts for about 20 minutes, if they are going to kill the poor animal, I hope they’ll to do it straight away!

 Finally the matador starts moving forward encouraged by the public.
 Every time he swirls his cape graciously, the bull charges and passes underneath.
 The bull seems to be raging by now: all of a sudden the matador is taken up the bull’s horns and thrown off a few meters further.
 People hold in their breath: “is he going to be alright”?
 Unfortunately for the bull he is… He gets up and when the bull charges again, hanging his head, the matador thrusts his sword into the bull, killing it instantly!

 I hide behind my sunglasses, crying, while the public, satisfied with seeing a brave fight, waves their white handkerchiefs, meaning the matador could be honoured by taking the bull’s ear or tail home…

 There are five more fights to watch, but I’ve had enough!
 While the matador does his round of honour, the carcass of the bull is taken out of the arena by harnessed horses and I am heading home, feeling miserable.

-I am glad I got to learn some of the rules and regulations and got to see and live the passion a lot of Spanish people still have for the bullfighting.
+I am glad I found out what happens at a bullfight, I got to learn some of the rules and regulations and got to see and witness the passion a lot of Spanish people still have for the bullfighting.
 On the other hand, I feel guilty, because my curiousness and money helped financing the bull’s death….

 So, will I go again?
 No!
 Call it tradition, call it art, call it sports, …in the end an innocent animal gets killed and I’m afraid there simply aren’t any excuses for that!